yusuk6185/rfq-local-buying-program/README.md

 # Request for Quote Web Service for Local Buying Program
-> Web application for tender and proposals management developed by Queensland University of Technology IFN 711.
+> Web application for tender and proposals management developed by IFN 711 Group 5 of QUT.
 > <br/>
 > Project Period - March 2021 to June 2021.